padmapuli/Excel-Dashboard/README.md

 # Problem Statement
  The dashboard helps in understanding the underlying reasons for attrition.
 It Provides clear, concise visualisations of key attrition metrics.
  # Charts
- -** Total Employees by gender**: Pie chart is created by using pivot table.
+ -**Total Employees by gender**: Pie chart is created by using pivot table.
 Percentages of male and female count is calculated based on that pie chart is created.
- -**
+ -**Atrrition by Education**: Pivot table is created based on Education and atrrition fields, bar chart is created based on that.
+ -**Attrition by Job Role**: Tree map is plotted for visualising the